devxpod/GDC/readme.md

 * EXTRA_PACKAGES=<not set> - if set should be a quoted space separated list of ubuntu:latest packages names you want installed.
 * NO_SSH_AGENT=<any value> - set this to any value to disable any attempt to mount SSH agent socket inside dev container.
 * COMPOSE_EX=<not set> - add specified compose yaml file to list of compose files that get loaded for solution.
 Note paths in specified compose.yaml are relative to generic-dev-container repo folder.
-* DEVNET_NAME=devnet - name of dev network
+* DEVNET_NAME=<auto set to devnet_PROJECT_NAME> - name of gdc dev network that all containers will be attached to.
 * DEVNET_SUBNET=<not set> - cidr notation subnet
 * DEVNET_GATEWAY=<not set> - gateway ip inside DEVNET_SUBNET
 * DEV_CONTAINER - should be auto set to current dev container version.
 You can use this to detect if you are running in a dev container.
-* CLEAN=<not set> - stops and removes existing stack and does docker system prune before starting new dev container.
+* CLEAN=<not set> - stops and removes existing stack and devnet, then does docker system prune before starting new dev container.
+* CLEAN_ONLY=<not set> - stops and removes existing stack and devnet, then does docker system prune and exits.
 * VISUAL=vi - editor for visual editing.
 Usual set to same as EDITOR var.
 * EDITOR=vi - editor for less advanced terminal editing.
 Usually set to same as VISUAL var.
 * GDC_ENTRYPOINT=<not set> - runs the specified command then exits.
 Note will not exit if other containers are launched such as localstack or auth0 mock.